ehoward119/user-data-demo/README.md

 yarn demo
 ```

-Check the package.json for scripts available.
+Check the package.json for other commands available.